TrustEsosa12/alx-low_level_programming/README.md

-I'm an alx-student, this is my betty style repository
+I'm an alx student, this ismy betty style repository